 The Supervisory Board also has the responsibility to evaluate the performance of the Management Board and the CEO and CFO individually.
 It proposes any changes to the composition of the Management Board which it deems necessary to the General Meeting.
 The Supervisory Board is also responsible for reviewing its own performance and proposing any changes in its composition to the General Meeting.
 The Supervisory Board ensures that the Company’s policies are formulated and pursued in the interests of all of GrandVision’s stakeholders and that these policies are sustainable and meet ethical standards.

-The Remuneration Committee advises the Supervisory Board on the exercise of its duties regarding the remuneration policy of the CEO and CFO, all individual members of the GrandVision Management Team, the committee of senior managers meeting with the CEO and CFO on a regular basis, and other senior managers within the Company.
+The Remuneration Committee advises the Supervisory Board on the exercise of its duties regarding the remuneration policy of the CEO and CFO, all individual members of the GrandVision Management Team and other senior managers within the Company.
 This includes analyzing any changes in the Code and drawing up proposals for the Supervisory Board on these subjects.
 The duties of the Remuneration Committee include drawing up proposals for the Supervisory Board on the remuneration policy for the CEO and the CFO, to be adopted by the General Meeting, and on the remuneration of the CEO and CFO, to be determined by the Supervisory Board.
 The Remuneration Committee also prepares a remuneration report on the implementation of the remuneration policy for the CEO and the CFO during the respective year, to be adopted by the Supervisory Board.
 The Remuneration Committee meets at least three times every year.

 The rules for all the Committees are published on the GrandVision corporate website: www.grandvision.com